Archive for the 'Communities of Practice' Category

 Making webinar software more open

 I’ve always found webinar software like WebEx, Elluminate, or GoToMeeting to be constraining and, because they try to be a “total solution” they don’t play well with other uses or software.
 Because they’re popular they’re used in situations where they’re inappropriate.
-The Digital Habitats wiki, for example, doesn’t go into enough detail about [...]
+The Digital Habitats wiki, for example, doesn’t go into enough detail about their uses […]

 5 responses so far